-Unfortunately, many people are forced to give up their jobs and studying due to getting fibromyalgia and sadly, I know of more people who had to take this route than those who are able to continue their lives normally.
+Unfortunately, many people are forced to give up their jobs and studying due to getting Fibromyalgia and sadly, I know of more people who had to take this route than those who are able to continue their lives normally.
 To say that it’s a horrible feeling is an understatement.
 Can you imagine waking up one morning and not being able to get out of bed?
 Or not being able to walk up a flight of stairs without any help?
 Never mind that, can you imagine what it must feel like to be ridiculed and gossiped about because you look perfectly fine and have an ‘invisible’ illness?
 I remember once I tried explaining what the pain felt like and the best explanation I could come up with was imagining that you were Giles Corey from the Crucible and had heavy rocks placed upon your body so that moving and even breathing at times, seemed impossible.
 Quite dramatic, I know, but it’s a spot on description.

 What I usually do a week or so after my initial flare up is to go for a massage that helps to ease pressure off the inflamed area and relax my body.
 In conjunction with the massage however, I go for some cupping therapy which has been the only thing that actually helped.
-Even though this combination hurts like hell after, I immediately feel lighter, refreshed and as if a few of those rocks have been sucked up through the cups.
+Even though this combination hurts for a bit, I immediately feel lighter, refreshed and as if a few of those rocks have been sucked up through the cups.
 I am a big advocate of the whole natural healing process so would highly recommend that you try going for cupping or even acupuncture if you are suffering with a chronic illness.
 I got some skepticism form my immediate family after the first few times I went for the treatment but now even they go regularly when they have back or neck aches.

 As far as medication goes, I dislike having to take anything strong but, when my symptoms get extremely bad, I take a neurophen during the day and a myprodol at night to both ease the pain and allow me to sleep for a bit.
 Usually, the only thing I take at night is a capsule that has a combination of turmeric and cayenne pepper which is supposed to help with the inflammation (I buy the Flora Force one which you can get at Wellness Warehouse of Dischem) and in the morning, take a combination of Slow-Mag or MSM for some energy and an Omega 3 capsule.

 I know this post was quite long and overdue and I apologize to everyone who has been emailing and messaging me since last year to put my story into words – I just had no idea where to start.
-If you suffer with Fibro then I hope that my tips helped you even a tiny bit and, if you have a loved one who suffers with it, then I hope you have a clearer understanding on just how life-changing and emotionally draining this can be.
+If you suffer with Fibromyalgia then I hope that my tips helped you even a tiny bit and, if you have a loved one who suffers with it, then I hope you have a clearer understanding on just how life-changing and emotionally draining this can be.